Sound Water Stewards

 Sound Water Stewards are trained volunteers working in and around Island County for a healthy, sustainable marine environment through education, science, and stewardship.

-What We Do
+What We Do | Community Science

-Stewardship - we perform trail maintenance and beach cleanups, pull noxious weeds and plant native plants for habitat restoration, collect Copper Rock fish in the oceanmonofilament line at 14 fishing destinations and take it to be recycled, and clean 33 shoreline interpretive signs in Island County.
+• We perform trail maintenance, beach cleanups, pull noxious weeds, plant native plants for habitat restoration, collect and recycle monofilament fishing line at 14 fishing destinations, and clean 33 shoreline interpretive signs in Island County.

 Organization Data